 The Kerberos protocol can be neatly broken down into three classes of Request-Reply.
 When the user first logs in, the user's workstation and the KDC authenticate the user, assign a session key, and create a TGT.

-The request is simply the name of the user, Alice.
+The request by Alice to the KDC is simply \mathcal{A} , the name of the user, Alice,

-$$AS-REQ = Alice$$
+$$AS-REQ = A$$